Defense Attorneys for Property Crime Charges

 - Do Not Resist Arrest – Fighting with the police is a losing proposition, and it complicates your case.

-- Contact an Attorney – The assistant state attorneys who prosecute property crimes cases in Orange, Broward, and Palm Beach counties are sharp and effective.
+- Do Contact an Attorney – The assistant state attorneys who prosecute property crimes cases in South and Central Florida are sharp and effective.
 You need representation from a criminal defense lawyer who knows how to defend your rights.

 Areas We Serve for Property Crime Charges

-Attorney Matt Shafran from Weinstein Legal represents individuals accused of all felony and misdemeanor property crimes as well as other charges.
+The defense attorneys at Weinstein Legal represents individuals accused of all felony and misdemeanor property crimes as well as other charges.
 Whether you’ve been arrested for theft, burglary, criminal mischief, fraud, or another type of charge, you will significantly increase your chances of beating the charge by hiring a seasoned criminal defense lawyer.
-Many people charged with crimes, particularly misdemeanors, believe that it’s better to save money by using a court-appointed attorney, but this is usually not in their best interests.
+Many people charged with property crimes, particularly misdemeanors, believe that it’s better to save money by using a court-appointed attorney, but this is usually not in their best interest.
 While the public defenders in Florida are dedicated lawyers, most of them are assigned unmanageable caseloads.
 This means that they don’t have enough time to dedicate to their clients’ cases.